skypilot-org/skypilot/docs/source/reference/yaml-spec.rst

     # Working directory (optional), synced each time launch or exec is run
     # with the yaml file.
+    # NOTE: Sky does not currently support large, multi-gigabyte workdirs as the
+    # files are synced to the remote VM with `rsync`.
+Please consider using Sky
+    # Storage to transfer large datasets and files.
     workdir: ~/my-task-code

     # Number of nodes (optional) to launch including the head node.
 If not